BoltzExchange/boltz-client/docs/README.md

 By default, boltzd will attempt to connect to lnd running at `localhost:10009` (`lnd.host` and `lnd.port`) and looking for certificate and macaroon inside the data directory `~/.lnd` (`lnd.datadir`).

-You can manually set the location of the tls certificate (`lnd.certificate`) and admin macaroon (`lnd.macaroon`) instead of speciyfing the data directory aswell.
+You can manually set the location of the tls certificate (`lnd.certificate`) and admin macaroon (`lnd.macaroon`) instead of speciyfing the data directory as well.

 #### CLN